-Returning to the prompts, the school’s first essay now is a very traditional career essay, in which you will need to reveal that your MBA is a well-thought-out professional imperative and that Chicago Booth is the clear bridge to your future.
-In the second essay, you have an opportunity to share your “soul,” discussing your broader values in your development.
+Returning to the prompts, the school’s first essay is a very traditional career essay, in which you will need to reveal that your MBA is a well-thought-out professional imperative and that Chicago Booth is the clear bridge to your future.
+In the second essay, you have an opportunity to turn inward and share more personal aspects of your character and journey.
 With the two pieces together, you should be able to provide the admissions committee with a well-rounded picture of yourself.
-Our more in-depth analysis follows…
+Our more in-depth essay advice follows…

-Interested in learning how to tackle this year’s Chicago Booth application essay?
+Interested in learning how to tackle this year’s Chicago Booth application essays?
 Watch the short video below before you continue reading the full analysis!

 Essay 1: How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250 word minimum)

 If this essay prompt seems rather simplistic and straightforward, that is because it is.
 Chicago Booth is requesting very fundamental—yet incredibly important—information and really just wants you to provide it so the school can understand your motivation for pursuing an MBA from its program and where you expect to go in your career afterward.
 Be as specific as possible in your description of where you see yourself after graduation and several years down the line, from the industry and role to any additional details about which you currently feel confident (perhaps specific companies or responsibilities that appeal to you in particular).
 Explain what has brought you to this point in your professional life, not only your career progression to date but also what has inspired you to earn an advanced degree as a vital tool in moving forward.
 And ideally, take the extra step of noting which of the program’s resources you believe will be most helpful to you in your pursuits.
 To be effective, this needs to be more than a passing mention, so do your research on the school and draw a clear picture for your admissions reader as to how and why the particular offerings you have identified relate directly to your needs and how you intend to apply them.